Sixt uses anti-castor demo for advertising

 Communication consultant Tapio Liller posted the video of the campaign on his blog and commented on it and discussed it objectively, although he personally distanced himself from the campaign, but nevertheless provided an accurate analysis:

 “But Sixt has never been interested in political correctness in advertising.
 It is part of the concept to cross borders and to link them with the brand at first glance.
 There is always a bridge.
 I doubt that the protesters in the Wendland were actually the addressee of the action.
-Morally misused, it uses the occasion to get a very simple message across: Sixt is cheap.
+From a moral point of view, it is used to convey a very simple message: Sixt is cheap.
 In my memory, Sixt has never shown solidarity with any political goal.
-Why should it, if it is the fun fraction on the net - and in my opinion that is the main target group - that it is fun.
+Why also, if it is the fun fraction on the net - and in my opinion that is the main target group - that it is fun.
 You can find that reprehensible and tasteless, but it won't hurt the brand in the long run. "

 ... and reactions